 - Isotretinoin.
 This oral retinoid can shrink the size of oil glands.

 - Hormone therapy.
 Some women have acne due to excess androgen (male hormone).
 They may also have irregular periods and thinning hair.
 Low-dose estrogen and progesterone (birth control pills) may help.

 - Low-glycemic diet.
 Some studies have found a link between acne and sugar intake.
-“Cutting back on sugar can help with other inflammatory skin diseases, too,” says Dr. Tamburro.
+“Cutting back on sugar can help with other inflammatory skin diseases, too,” says Dr. Kassouf.
 “Start by avoiding sugary drinks.”

 You may think of acne as a teenage problem, but it’s not uncommon for acne to appear around age 9.
 The earlier it comes, the earlier it may go.
 However, those who start puberty later may have acne into their 20s.

-“Acne usually subsides on its own, but treatment is important if your child is bothered by his or her appearance,” says Dr. Tamburro.
+“Acne usually subsides on its own, but treatment is important if your child is bothered by his or her appearance,” says Dr. Kassouf.
 “It’s also important if you’re concerned about long-term effects.
 Severe acne can eave scars and cause skin discoloration.”